erikandre/mapbox-gl-style-editor/README.md

 ./tile-serve.js [-s <json style file>] <Mapnik xml file>
 ```

 Where -s <json style file> can be used to serve an existing Mapbox GL Style file.
+If no style is specified one will be generated based on the XML style data from the Mapnik XML file.

 # style-conv